hmsgit/nrpcle/hbp_nrp_cle/doc/source/tutorials/bibi_config.rst

 ======================================

-A BIBI Configuration contains all the information necessary to couple a brain model with a robot model using Transfer Functions and run these simulations in the Closed Loop Engine (CLE).
+A BIBI Configuration contains all the information necessary to couple a brain model with a robot model using Transfer Functions (TFs) and run these simulations in the Closed Loop Engine (CLE).
 Thus, besides references to brain model and robot model, it contains the specifications of the TFs.

 As an XML file, such a specification may be created by tools.
 We have an XML Schema document to